ohthehugemanatee/presentations/texts/going-hybrid-redhat-azure.md

 - Both RH and Azure have strength in the hybrid space
 - lots of great tools to choose from.
 - real risk of "the worst of all worlds"
+- migration to 100% cloud doesn't exist
 - So how do you do it?

+## Who is this person?

+Campbell Vertesi

+Partner CTO for Red Hat

+Microsoft

+(life long open source contributor and fanatic)

 ## What do you want from hybrid?